Lansinoh Moms' Club

-What do I need to know about drinking and breastfeeding?
+What do I need to know about drinking alcohol and breastfeeding?

 For most moms having an occasional drink while breastfeeding is okay, especially after you’ve gone nine months without a drink.
 It’s generally recommend to limit alcohol intake to one or two drinks per week at a maximum.
 Additionally, counter to what you may have heard drinking can actually decrease your breastmilk supply.
 Alcohol is a diuretic, meaning it reduces the amount of water in your system.
 As most breastfeeding moms know, you need to drink a lot of fluids to stay hydrated when you are breastfeeding.
 So it’s important to keep that in mind before you order a drink.

 How much do I have to drink before I pump and dump?

 The whole idea of pumping and dumping is a bit of a myth.
 The breastmilk in your body when you have a drink will have alcohol in it until your body metabolizes it out of your system.
 For most women it takes around 2-3 hours to metabolize one alcoholic drink.
 As your body metabolizes the alcohol out of your blood it will also metabolize it out of your breastmilk.
 That means that you don’t need to pump and dump, unless you have a drink and it’s right before a time when you would normally breastfeed or pump.
 If that's the case, you will want to pump and dump that milk.
 This will allow your body to keep receiving the signals to make milk on the schedule your baby has established.

 Should I use those alcohol test strips for breastmilk?